alexcu2718/blazing_fibonacci/README.md

  ## Verifications

 blazing_fibonacci 1000000 -t
-Fibonacci number of 1000000 calculated, use -p to display,-t to show timing Time taken: 80.40ms
+Fibonacci number of 1000000 calculated, use -p to display Time taken: 80.40ms